All Episodes

 Something's happened.

-I mean, he is he's he's clearly changed his attitude.
+I mean, he's clearly changed his attitude.

 You had so many people so hopeful.